 Median salary: $124,220 per year

 Financial managers manage the finances of a company by writing reports, for example, and developing strategies for long-term success.

 Median salary: $127,990 per year

 Marketing managers build online, print, and other campaigns to spread the word about a company's products and activities.
 They analyze data around demand for the company's product and coordinate with the sales team to ensure the release of a product and its marketing happen simultaneously.

 Petroleum engineers design and develop ways to extract oil and gas from below the Earth's surface.
 Many of them work for oil and gas companies.

 Median salary: $137,170 per year

-IT managers implement a company's tech infrastructure and ensure that everything runs smoothly, from selecting the best computers for the company to making sure the web server's continually running.
+Information technology managers implement a company's tech infrastructure and ensure that everything runs smoothly, from selecting the best computers for the company to making sure the web server is continually running.

 Median salary: $142,530 per year